Verovian-Nector/nectarDashboard2.0/README.md

 ## 🚀 Overview

-NECTAR is a modern, async Python backend that powers a real estate/property management mobile app.
+NECTAR is a modern, async Python backend that powers a real estate/property management dashboard app.
 It provides:
 - JWT-based authentication
 - Role-based access control
 - Full CRUD for properties and users
-- Nested JSON fields for tenant, financial, and inspection data
+- Nested JSON fields for tenant/property information, financial, and inspection data
 - Seamless integration with **FlutterFlow**
 - Compatibility with **WordPress user accounts**